Utah RV Camping

 Public lands surround Moab, and the Moab BLM field office(Bureau of Land Management) has numerous dispersed camping opportunities.
 This camping map shows camping restrictions in the Moab area.
-North of Moab on the road to Dead Horse Point for example are several designated free RV and tent camping locations.
-There is a kiosk shortly after you start up the Dead Horse Point road with information about locations of the camping areas.
+North of Moab on the road to Dead Horse Point is several designated free RV and tent camping locations.
+There is a kiosk shortly after you start up the Dead Horse Point road with information about the camping areas’ locations.
 Discover Moab’s BLM Camping Page has additional information about campgrounds and dispersed camping locations.

-Hamburger Rock Campground is Located north off highway 211, approximately 3 miles west of Canyonlands National Park.
-There are 8 campsites and $6 fee.
+Hamburger Rock Campground is located north of Highway 211, approximately 3 miles west of Canyonlands National Park.
+There are 8 campsites and a $6 fee.
 No facilities other than picnic tables and fire pits.
-Check with th Monticello BLM Field Office for other dispersed camping opportunities.
+Check with the Monticello BLM Field Office for other dispersed camping opportunities.

 Yuba State Park is administered closely with BLM (Bureau of Land Management).
 There is Dispersed Camping available for both RV’s and “boat in” if you are prepared.